MetaMask/metamask-docs/snaps/reference/entry-points.md

 :::flaskOnly
 :::

-To build an embedded UI in MetaMask that any user can access through the Snaps menu, a Snap must export `onHomePage`.
+To build an embedded UI in MetaMask that any user can access through the Snaps menu, a Snap must expose the `onHomePage` entry point.
 This method is called when the user selects the Snap name in the Snaps menu.

 :::note